Chengpu0707/VarianceArithmetic/README.md

 ### FFT Test

-The output file is ./{Java, Cpp, Python}/Output/FFT_2_19.txt.
+The output file is `./{Java, Cpp, Python}/Output/FFT_2_19.txt`.
-If it exist, the test can be continue.
+If it exists, the test will resume from where it left off.
 For a clean test, delete the file.

-Java unit test TestFFT.dump_Order_2_19() takes about 2.1 hours
+The Java unit test `TestFFT.dump_Order_2_19()` takes about 2.1 hours.

-For debugging, C++ code is not compiled with any optimization, so it is much slower than java.
+For debugging, the C++ code is compiled without any optimization, so it is much slower than Java.
 The full FFT test took 17.9 hours:
 ```
     ...\VarianceArithmetic\Cpp> .\TestFFT.exe Test
 ```
-For other compilation options, please change .vscode/tasks.json and rerun the C++ FFT test.
+For other compilation options, change `.vscode/tasks.json` and rerun the C++ FFT test.
-The full FFT test took about 3 hours with the following compilation flag: -O3 march=native
+With `-O3 -march=native`, the full FFT test took about 3 hours.

 For Python, run the manual command:
 ```